-For the BA, a proficiency level of successful completion of FR, GER, JAPA, SPAN, or American Sign Language 2310 and 2320 is required.
-Students with substantial previous language experience may meet their language requirement by completing as few as six hours at the sophomore level.
+For the BA, a proficiency level of successful completion of Arabic, French, German, Italian, Japanese, Portuguese, or Spanish 2310 and 2320 is required.
 Most students will need to complete the first year of the language (1410 and 1420) before beginning 2310.